Skip to Main Content

 By their nature, primary research articles are published in scholarly peer reviewed journals.
 The library's JEWL Search is one place to locate peer reviewed journal articles.
 This handout expands on the instructions below.

-2. On the search results page, use the filters in the left column under the "Limit To" menu:
+2. On the search results page, use the filters underneath the search bar at the top of the screen to limit your results:

 • Select "Scholarly/Peer Reviewed/Academic"